The Binding of Isaac (Series) Accessibility Report

 Large Clear Text: Text is large and clear or can be adjusted to be.
 The general text used throughout the game in menus, instructions and other information (excluding subtitles that are assessed separately) is at least 1/20 (46 pixels on 1080 screen) the height of the screen.

 All Dialogue is Voice Acted (Or No Speech In Game): All of the game dialogue and narrative can be voiced, or there is no speech in the game.
 This means there is no requirement to read the dialogue and narrative text to play the game.

 Similar Games With More Accessibility Features for Reading

 If you want to play The Binding of Isaac, but it doesn't offer the Reading accessibility features you require, these similar games extend the Reading accessibility:

-The Binding of Isaac has 2 accessibility features for Navigation which deal with how the game provides guidance and assistance to navigate its worlds and spaces.
+We've documented 2 accessibility features for Navigation in The Binding of Isaac which deal with how the game provides guidance and assistance to navigate its worlds and spaces.

 Large Clear Navigation: The in-game navigation and maps are clear to read.
 They offer large text and offer markers that are large and of high contrast.
 Where text or information is small, there are settings to zoom-in and increase visibility.

 Game Map: View a map of the game world during play, with the landscape, points of interest and missions highlighted throughout the entire game.
 This enables the orientation of the player and the world, confirming a direction of movement and the location of destinations or points of exploration.

 Similar Games With More Accessibility Features for Navigation